Let Our Financial Advisors Employ Your Money for Growth

-When your objective is to grow your capital, Summit has two equity (stock) portfolios geared towards growth.
-Our All Cap Core 50 and All Cap Core 100 are built with a blend of both growth and value components that can vary in response to current market conditions.
+When your objective is to grow your capital, Summit has several equity (stock) portfolios geared towards growth.
+Our portfolios are built with a blend of both growth and value components that can vary in response to current market conditions.

-Whether you’re new to investing or already have experience with a portfolio, Summit’s All Cap Core strategies offer a simple, and effective way to invest in a portfolio of high quality companies utilizing an investment approach that has been shown to be successful over the long haul.
+Whether you’re new to investing or already have experience with a portfolio, Summit’s growth oriented portfolio strategies offer simple and effective ways to invest in a portfolio of high quality companies utilizing an investment approach that has been shown to be successful over the long haul.

 Summit’s portfolio building system is a good fit for those with capital appreciation in mind.